 Madsen Minax makes interdisciplinary art projects about individual and communal embodiment; how we form relationships with other humans in the world.
 Projects investigate intimacy, violence, transformation, and the nature of chosen and biological families using documentary, improvisation, science fiction, fantasy, and magical realist approaches.

 Since his early exposure to video game consoles and computers–an Atari at 5, a Commodore 64 at 7, and an Amiga at 13–Mert Keskin, better known as Haydiroket, has always felt drawn to the digital world…

 Jennifer Meridian is a visual artist based in Pittsburgh, PA.
-Her practice is grounded in a philosophy of experimentation, chance, and collaboration – and she makes work that specifically attempts to interrogate and interrupt dominant systems of power that become reconsidered, dismantled, and reconstructed through a queer feminist lens.
-In political-personal works, she engages with a range of source materials including government proposals, fragments of slate, and other artists and performers to create solo and collaborative works that span discipline and media.
+She makes work that specifically attempts to interrogate and interrupt dominant systems of power that become reconsidered, dismantled, and reconstructed through a queer feminist lens.

 dadpranks makes use of evolving retail aesthetics in conjunction with mass produced objects to explore the relationship between consumer and technology, both on and offline.

 Bill Shannon is an acclaimed dancer, choreographer and performance artist.
 The energy, elegance and fluidity of Shannon dancing on crutches, combined with his clever use of a skateboard for mobility, have dazzled audiences worldwide…